 As divided as our nation was in the 1960s, the one thing that seemed to unite us was our quest to explore the heavens.
 Based on Tom Wolfe’s novelistic account of the triumphs and failures of the first wave of daredevil Mercury astronauts, director Philip Kaufman’s epic is a reminder of America’s ingenuity and ambition.
 A star-studded cast that includes Ed Harris, Sam Shepard, Scott Glenn and Dennis Quaid doesn’t hurt either.

-Like all birthdays, the Fourth of July is an opportunity to reflect not only on where we're going but also on where we've been.
+Like all birthdays, the Fourth of July is an opportunity not only to reflect on where we’re going but also where we’ve been.
 Sometimes that sort of reckoning can be both painful and hopeful.
-Take director Ava DuVernay's Selma — a stirring and beautifully realized re-creation of Martin Luther King Jr.'s 1965 march from Selma to Montgomery.
-This is a powerful (and necessary) film about how far we have come and how far we still have to go.
+Take director Ava Duvernay’s Selma — a stirring and beautifully realized recreation of Martin Luther King Jr.’s 1965 march from Selma to Montgomery.
+This is a powerful and necessary film about how far we have come and how far we still have to go.